 I don’t think we know the answer yet.
-Today, the royal family is beholden to traditional media to be effective, and so it’s a balancing act between the modernity and normalcy of social media, while respecting the position of the press corps.
+Today, the RF is beholden to traditional media to be effective, and so it’s a balancing act between the modernity and normalcy of social media, while respecting the position of the press corps.
 Royal reports aren’t going away – they can’t.
 Their job, like all journalists covering any beat, is to provide a check, put actions in context and ensure that there are “eyes on.”

 So you either develop a healthy, working relationship with them, or you can declare war.
 But that war doesn’t end with snarky headlines about end-of-year engagement numbers, criticism of last-minute trips to Toronto or unflattering photos – that’s the beginning.

 The defense of the press’s position here isn’t a defense of racism, sexism or harassment.
 It’s acknowledging that lumping all of those claims together – online comments, paparazzi and Internet trolls with mainstream media outlets – speaks to a primal fear and basic misunderstanding.
 You may believe the media is your enemy, but there’s a reason Sun Tzu said, “Know your enemy.”

 And if you ask for respect, you had better be prepared to give it.